chase-moskal/renraku/README.md

     console.log(result1) // "Hello Dr. Chase, welcome!"
     console.log(result2) // "Goodbye Dr. Moskal, see you later."
     ```
-    - this fully excercises all facilities, clientside and serverside, emulating http transactions, and running your auth processing — all without any real network activity
+    - a loopback fully excercises all facilities, clientside and serverside, emulating http transactions, and running your auth processing — all without any real network activity

 ## ⛩️ RENRAKU ERROR HANDLING